cem-okulmus/omq-pg/README.md

 ## Getting Started

 The rewriting prototype can be executed from the command line.
-It is interactive, so you will be asked to provide your arguments after executing the .jar file.
+It requires the input to be provided via two file paths, one for the ontology and another for the query.
+Check the usage via "-h".

 ### Prerequisites